 WOMAN: She’s always known she was polyamorous, but hasn’t always felt comfortable telling people that, especially as a foreigner in Paris.
 Woman is a writer by trade, cares deeply about words & realises during the breakup that not letting herself fully use her words to express who she is cripples her.
 Her biggest flaw lives inside the fear of repeating a horrific decision her father made…

 SARAH ARLEN originally started out as an actor, having trained in both classical and musical theatre.
 She moved toward producing movies she could perform in when it dawned on her that she wanted to change the acting process from the inside out by treating performers as true collaborators on a calm set.
 In future, Sarah would love to keep acting in her own projects as well as expand in other creators’ passion projects.
-For more about Sarah Arlen, click here.

 PHILLIP SCHURER was cast in the first short film Sarah Arlen ever made!
 He’s been a professional actor for nearly two decades, having shared the screen with fellow actors like Pierce Brosnan, Charlotte Gainsbourg and Jane Birkin.
 Phillip brings complete believability and great sensitivity to the role of Man, as well as strength and humor, all in a way he’s never shown on screen before.
-For more about Phillip Schurer, please click here.

-LONG-DISTANCE LOVER: Living in London, “LDL” runs a successful business & is a proud leader of the city’s polyamorous community, but misses spending daily time with Woman, who used to live with him before she moved to Paris.
+LONG-DISTANCE LOVER: Living in London, “LL” runs a successful business & is a proud leader of the city’s polyamorous community, but misses spending daily time with Woman, who used to live with him before she moved to Paris.
 Watching her heartbreak from afar triggers his regret about not being by her side more often, causing him to question the way they’ve arranged their lives…

 GOLDEN GIRL: Gorgeous Golden Girl is seen by Man as the “perfect woman,” with her long blond hair, fabulous figure & sparkling smile.
 When she asks him to choose only her & be monogamous, he wants to please this seemingly flawless creature.
 To Woman, Golden Girl starts as a rival who ends up teaching them both the meaning of compersion…

 JUSTYNA KELLEY is both an actress & a singer/songwriter.
 After living in Los Angeles for a few years, she moved to Paris with a record deal and is currently working on her third album.
 Justyna brings classic Hollywood bombshell looks to her role, but more importantly conveys her intelligence, sweetness & a complexity of character that makes her role truly three-dimensional.
-For more about Justyna Kelley, please click here.

 HUSBAND: Married to Woman for over a decade, Husband identifies as monogamous, not polyamorous.
 The couple share a strong bond & lovingly co-parent their child, but as he watches Woman get her heart smashed apart by Man, Husband’s feelings about her being polyamorous are truly tested for the first time in their long & stable partnership…

 PATRICK DROSS was in the second short film Sarah Arlen ever made!
 Having worked for over twenty years as an actor in film and on television, Patrick anchors the story of Twice with his portrayal of Husband in a subtle, poignant way that beautifully shows how a monogamous character functions in the polyamorous universe.
-For more about Patrick Dross, please click here.

 SISTER: Sister is the only surviving biological family members left alive in Woman’s life.
 Sister didn’t take well to Woman’s declaration about her being polyamorous & has quite an opposite view of love & sex.
 This disapproval caused a severe distance to form between the siblings, a problem that will be need to be erased when the two go through crisis…